 Less than one year after the CCPA took effect, California passed another consumer privacy law: the CPRA.
-Here are six changes to help you understand CPRA vs. CCPA.
+Here are six changes to help you understand the differences between CPRA vs. CCPA.

 In 2018, the state of California passed the California Consumer Privacy Act (CCPA), a landmark piece of legislation that secured several privacy rights for California consumers.